 - Posted In

-- Diversity & Discrimination, LGBT, Religion, Environment & Science, Climate Change, Government, The Presidency & White House, Health Care, Children's Health, HIV/AIDS, Justice & Civil Liberties, Death Penalty, National Security & Foreign Policy, Military Personnel & Veterans
+- Diversity & Discrimination, LGBTQ, Religion, Environment & Science, Climate Change, Government, The Presidency & White House, Health Care, Children's Health, HIV/AIDS, Justice & Civil Liberties, Death Penalty, National Security & Foreign Policy, Military Personnel & Veterans

 - CBS, CBSNews.com